Loading... Please wait...Toll Free: 1-888-988-4798

 The truth about Radio Range - the planet is not flat so the curve of the Earth, buildings, trees, mountains... all will reduce your range.
 Select a high point that looks down on your target transmission area for the best range.

-The actual range of ALL UHF two-way radios including FRS and GMRS (walkie-talkies) is effectively the same, regardless of transmit power.
+The actual range of ALL UHF two-way radios including BUSINESS, FRS and GMRS (walkie-talkies) is effectively the same, regardless of transmit power.
 The total range is greatly diminished by the effects of the atmosphere, trees, buildings, hills and all other environmental conditions in the area of use.
 Portable UHF radios are effectively straight-line communications devices.
 It is the path that establishes usable range, not the transmit power.

 Radio waves emanate in concentric circles and lose power inversely exponentially the further they travel from the source.
 For example, when the distance from the radio is doubled the power of its signal is only one eighth of its original strength.
 Additionally, radio waves are negatively influenced by conductive materials, which reflect the waves while absorbing some of its energy.
 Conductive materials include metal, buildings or other man-made structures.
 Natural structures are non-conductive and force the radio waves to go around them, thereby altering the path of concentric rings and preventing the signal from reaching the receiver.